 Along with nurses and doctors, many Planned Parenthood health centers have counselors, social workers, and health educators who can give you information about sexual health parenting skills — like breastfeeding and nutrition — and health insurance and government programs that help you and your family stay healthy.

-We have a number of digital tools to help you stay healthy and informed, like Spot On, our period and birth control tracker, and Chat/Text, our free hotline staffed by sex educators.
+We have a number of digital tools to help you stay healthy and informed, like Spot On, our period and birth control tracker, Roo, our sexual health chatbot, and Chat/Text, our free hotline staffed by sex educators.
 And depending on the state you live in, you may even be able to access certain health care services through our app, Planned Parenthood Direct.
 Read about all of Planned Parenthood’s health care services.

 Planned Parenthood is also the nation’s largest provider of sex education.
 Whether online, in schools, or in the community, our sex educators are dedicated to providing non-judgmental, medically accurate information for adults, teens, and parents.
 Read more about sex education.